777uliahshafar/dotfiles/readme.md

 2. Iterm2 is very similar to terminal, but with extra addition feature.
 Installation using homebrew: `brew install Iterm2`.

+3. Install oh-my-zsh, then install power10k through oh-my-zsh.
+Configure the p10k theme by changing value of zsh-theme in .zshrc.
+Install and write plugin (git, zsh-autosuggestion, fzf) through zshrc.
+Skip 4 and 6 if you use oh-my-zsh.

-3. Zsh auto-suggestion, install it using homebrew `brew install zsh-autosuggestions`.
+4. Zsh auto-suggestion, install it using homebrew `brew install zsh-autosuggestions`.

-4. Symlink .zshrc to home directory ~/.zshrc from dotfiles to add some customization zsh shell, like adding branch name git in the prompt.
+5. Symlink .zshrc to home directory ~/.zshrc from dotfiles to add some customization zsh shell, like adding branch name git in the prompt.

-5. Powerlevel10k for enhance customization iterm2 and zsh prompt.
+6. Powerlevel10k for enhance customization iterm2 and zsh prompt.
 Requires **MesloLGS** font which can be found in [P10K](https://github.com/romkatv/powerlevel10k).
 Then install the p10k by:

 ```
 git clone --depth=1 https://github.com/romkatv/powerlevel10k.git ~/powerlevel10k